isomerpages/mse/news/---speeches/_posts/2022-06-28-keynote-speech-by-minister-grace-fu-at-9th-singapore-dialogue-on-sustainable-world-resources.md

 12 Second, collaboration.
 By understanding the limitations facing us and others, we can help one another for mutually beneficial outcomes.

 13 Singapore has actively assisted others where we can.
 We launched the Climate Action Package in 2018 to support capacity-building efforts in areas such as climate science, mitigation and adaptation, disaster risk reduction and green climate finance.
 Because when each does better, the world goes further.
-That is why Singapore has been in the forefront of developing carbon markets and playing important roles in global carbon initiatives such as the World Bank&#39;s Climate Warehouse on carbon credit trade and the Clydebank Declaration for green shipping corridors.
+That is why Singapore has been in the forefront of developing carbon markets and playing important roles in global carbon initiatives such as the World Bank's Climate Warehouse on carbon credit trade and the Clydebank Declaration for green shipping corridors.

 14 While Singapore contributes 0.1 per cent to global emissions, we are impacted, 100 per cent, by the remaining 99.9 per cent.
 We are vulnerable to sea-level rise, extreme weather and supply chain shocks.
 We benefit when everyone does better, including ourselves.